 No matter how well developed a digital marketing campaign may be, it cannot be executed unless the necessary funds are available.
 A business should always plan and act on realistic grounds when it comes to making financial decisions, and the same applies to their marketing campaign.

-Another crucial decision that needs to be made that affects directly on financial matters is whether external parties need to be hired to carry out the digital marketing process.
-Companies should critically analyse their team for the necessary skill set and should only go about carrying out the marketing process themselves if they are sure that they can handle it.
+Another crucial decision that directly affects financial matters is whether external parties need to be hired to carry out the digital marketing process.
+Companies should critically analyse their team for the necessary skillset and should only go about carrying out the marketing process themselves if they are sure that they can handle it.

 Evaluating your digital marketing strategy

-After the extensive process of digital marketing is carried out, it is necessary to look back and assess.
-Companies should compare their outcomes, that is, their Return on Investment, with the goals that they had set at the time of implementation.
+After the extensive process of digital marketing is carried out, it's necessary to look back and assess.
+Companies should compare their outcomes (that is, their Return on Investment) with the goals that they had set at the time of implementation.
 In the case that goals are met, the most valuable parts of the strategy should be highlighted for future reference and efforts should be made to extend the effects of this strategy for as long as possible.

-The world of digital marketing is one that is difficult to traverse.
-However, if implemented smartly, it brings immeasurable benefits to the company.
-With the growing role of technology in the modern world, digital marketing is undoubtedly on the upwards spiral, and any company looking to stay must eventually follow suit.
-This guide aims to equip the user with the necessary skills and qualities that are needed to carry out an effective digital marketing campaign.
+The world of digital marketing is difficult to traverse.
+However, if implemented smartly it brings immeasurable benefits to the company.
+With the growing role of technology in the modern world, digital marketing is undoubtedly on the upwards spiral, and any company looking to stay competitive must eventually follow suit.